Stockholm Metro: C30

 The C30 is a new articulated train type manufactured by Bombardier Transportation which is delivered since 2018 for use on the red line.
 The first C30 train entered service on the red line on 11 August 2020.
 They are formed in semi-permanent four car units with open gangways between cars, and with two bogies under each car.
 Two such units form a train.
 Compared to previous stock, the cars have fewer seats arranged in mixed longitudinal/transverse layout for increased capacity, similar to the C1 and refurbished C20 trains.
 The C30 is the first full Stockholm metro train type to feature air-conditioning in both the passenger compartments and driver's cabs and are expected to cost 5 billion kronor.

+Former rolling stock

+Cx (C1 - C15)

+The name Cx collectively refers to all the older types C1–C15.
+The last ride with a Cx car in the Stockholm Metro took place on 10 February 2024 on a C14 car.
+C14 were 17.32 m to 17.62 m in length, 2.8 m in width, 3.70 m to 3.78 m in height, and weigh 29 metric tons.
+The cars took 48 seated passengers, and 108 to 110 standing passengers.
+The C14 and C15 trains were built in the mid-1980s.
+As of 12 January 2024, the C6, C14 and C15 have been taken out of service permanently.

-Infrastructure and safety
+Infrastructure and Operation

+Safety and Technology

 The Stockholm metro runs electrically using a third rail with a nominal operating voltage of 650 V DC on line 13, 14, 17, 18 and 19; and 750 V DC on lines 10 and 11.
-Traffic in the metro moves on left-hand side, similarly to mainline trains in Sweden.
-Cars and trams still drove on the left in Sweden when the metro system opened.
+Traffic on the metro operates on left-hand side, similarly to mainline trains in Sweden.
+When the metro system opened in 1950, cars and trams still drove on the left in Sweden.